 There is plenty of information out there about how to save for retirement.
 We all understand that we need to save for retirement and the many options available.
 Where the information lacks is when it comes to retirement income.
 Once you retire, how do you make sure that you live comfortably throughout?
-Brought to you by Genworth, here are some ways to stretch your retirement income.
+Here are some ways to stretch your retirement income:

 Using the 4% Rule